Vishwam008/RacingTeam/SysInt/docker.md

 `docker run -p6000:6379` Run the image with tethering to port number 6000 of the host and the port number of 6379.

+`docker container stop CONTAINER_ID` to stop a container.

 ## Ros Docker
 `docker pull ros:noetic-robot` to pull the noetic image of ros.